Part 8 of How To Scale Your Model (Part 7: Inference | Part 9: Profiling)

 v5e | 1.97e14 | $1.2 | 1.64e14 |

-Question: How large are our KV caches?
+Question: How large are LLaMA 3-70B’s KV caches per token?
+You can assume we store them in int8.
 This determines how large our batch size can be on a given topology.
-You can assume we use int8 to store them.

 .
 For BS=240, this is 1.3TB!
 Since TPU v5e only have 16GB a piece, we would need about (70e9 + 1.3e12) / 16e9 = 86